 A bank account in which there have not been any transactions for an extended period of time (does not include Direct Deposits).
 In some cases, when there has been no activity in the account within a period specified by state law (generally at least 3 years), the law requires the bank to turn the account over (escheat) to the state as unclaimed property.

 The percentage of interest paid on an interest-bearing account, such as savings, CDs and some checking accounts; also, the percentage charged on a loan or line of credit.
 Different types of accounts and loans pay or charge different rates of interest.
 See”original interest rate.”

 An Individual Retirement Account (IRA) is an account that provides either a tax-deferred or tax-free way for you to save for retirement.
 There are many different types of IRAs but Roth, Traditional and Rollover IRAs are the most common.
-Within an IRA, some people invest in mutual funds or stocks, while others may choose bank products such as CDs and money market savings.
+Within an IRA, some people invest in mutual funds or stocks, while others may choose bank products such as CDs and money market savings accounts.
 Each IRA has certain eligibility requirements and unique features.

 An account owned by two or more people.

 Any account linked to another account at the same financial institution so that funds can be transferred electronically between accounts.
-In some cases, the combined balance of all linked accounts may determine whether monthly service and other fees are applied to the account.
+In some cases, the combined balance of all linked accounts may determine whether monthly maintenance and other fees are applied to the account.